 The upcoming campaign will deal with preventive measures against the disease.
 Saudi Arabia, earlier this month, assured the UAE that all measures had been taken to protect pilgrims against the flu.

-The Saudi plan envisages that pilgrims follow preventive measures in their home countries before obtaining entry visas to the
+The Saudi plan envisages that pilgrims follow preventive measures in their home countries before obtaining entry visas to the holy lands.